• Product Introduction

 git push origin main

-After submission, enter the console, select the submitted project, as shown in the figure:
+After submission, enter the Console and select the submitted project, as shown in the figure:

-Here, we need to enter 2 global variable values to configure retrieving data from Contentful.
-After configuration is complete, click "start deployment" to begin deployment.
+Here, we need to enter 2 global variable values, which configure the retrieval of data from Contentful.
+After configuration is complete, click "start deployment" to begin the deployment.

 Click the Access Address in the figure to enter the deployed blog webpage.